MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/ArmFAQ.md

 ### Can I use Hyper-V on my Arm64 device?

 Hyper-V is only supported on boards that support Windows 11 IoT Enterprise.
 For more information, see [Which Windows IoT Enterprise version should I use?](#which-windows-iot-enterprise-version-should-i-use).

+### Can I use Windows IoT Enterprise on Qualcomm hardware?

+Yes, you can see the list of supported Qualcomm processors on the [Windows 11 processor requirements](/windows-hardware/design/minimum/supported/windows-11-22h2-supported-qualcomm-processors) page.

+Additionally, the Qualcomm QCS6490 and QCS5430 are supported as part of [Qualcomm's IoT hardware longevity program](https://www.qualcomm.com/products/product-longevity-program), guaranteeing both hardware and OS support with Windows IoT Enterprise on Qualcomm.